Pure Cycle Corporation Announces Financial Results for its Fourth Quarter and Fiscal Year Ended August 31, 2019

 |$

 Cash, cash equivalents, and marketable securities as of August 31, 2019, decreased 52% compared to the amount as of August 31, 2018, primarily due to the funding of the Sky Ranch development and other capital investment projects.
 Development costs are recorded in inventories in other current assets until charged to cost of revenue over time based on a percent completion accounting methodology of current costs to total costs.
+The increase in other long-term assets is related to the Company releasing the valuation allowance on its net deferred tax assets.
+Net deferred tax assets are included in other long-term assets.
 Accrued liabilities increased as a result of Sky Ranch development expenses.
 We have deferred revenues from milestone payments from our home builder customers at Sky Ranch for the development project and upfront payments for industrial water and a pre-paid oil and gas land usage agreement.

 2019 EARNINGS CALL